Highlighting and annotating

-Many students find that marking their study texts with highlighter pens or annotating them by writing in the margins helps them to concentrate, and it enhances their understanding.
-Just deciding what to highlight, underline or annotate encourages you to think critically and formulate your own response to the text.
+Many students find that marking their study texts with highlighter pens or annotating them by writing in the margins helps them to concentrate and enhances their understanding.
+Deciding what to highlight, underline or annotate encourages you to think critically and formulate your own response to the text.

 To use this technique, first read quickly through the text to get an overview of what it's about.
 Then read it more closely, pausing at the end of each paragraph to identify the main points.
 In the page margins you might like to add brief comments and queries as annotations.